 - Seasonings: dried basil, black pepper, and salt

-How to Make Kabocha Squash and Collard Greens with Pasta
+How to Make Kabocha Squash and Collard Greens with Whole Wheat Rotini

 For the kabocha squash, cut it in half and scoop out the seeds with a tablespoon.
 Place it on a baking sheet and roast it in the oven at 400°F for about an hour or until it’s tender.
 Acorn, butternut, or delicata squash could be used in place of kabocha squash.

-Next, I chose collard greens.
-These can be gritty.
+Next, wash the collard greens: these can be gritty.
 To clean them well, fill up a large bowl or pot with cool water.
 Dip them in, swirl them around, and pull them out.
 The dirt should remain in the bottom of the bowl or pot.

 Broccoli rabe would be terrific also and is made in the same way with a quick pre-boil.
 You could substitute baby kale or spinach for the collard greens, and there is no need to pre-cook them.